 Healthy & Empowered Women & Girls

-PCI’s U.S. Department of State-funded Hope for Women project (2007-2010) developed community and school based systems for protecting women’s rights and promoting gender awareness and respect, in addition to self-help methods for women’s economic empowerment.
-The project effectively increased girl’s school attendance by over 20%, engaged over 600 women in income-generating activities, and made strides toward changing the attitudes of government officials and influential clan leaders in Ethiopia’s Afar region.
+PCI’s U.S. Department of State-funded Hope for Women project mobilized men, women, and religious leaders and engaged them in being part of the solution to shift norms.
+The project effectively increased girl’s school attendance by over 20%, engaged over 600 women in income-generating activities, and made strides toward changing male domination in Ethiopia’s Afar region.

 Clean Water for Farming Communities